Title

 BFAD mandates revised labeling for selective COX-2 inhibitors and NSAIDs, requiring boxed warnings about cardiovascular and gastrointestinal risks, while emphasizing the importance of using the lowest effective dose for the shortest duration.

-Absolute contraindications include patients with a history of stroke (CVA), heart attack (MI), coronary artery bypass graft (CABG), and congestive heart failure (CHF) NYHA class II-IV.
+Not to be given to patients with history of stroke (CVA), heart attack (MI), CABG, and congestive heart failure (CHF) NYHA II–IV.

 Analyze Cases Smarter, Faster